OneillWillam17/Unix-time-discord-bot/README.md

 ![imgur](https://i.imgur.com/lTtPuB5.png "Unix Bot Example")

-# few things to note
+# Few things to note
 1st, if not provided the bot assumes the user is referring to PM.

 2nd, The bot only responds to messages that have a specific timezone attached.
 So 730pm will not work, but 730pm est will work.
 This is done to have an accurate representation of what time the user is referring to.